danilrez/ccm-oracle-plsql/README.md

 -   `plsql-language.completion.path`: Path to a JSON file that drives identifier completions (see `snippets/plsql.completion.json`).
 -   `plsql-language.pldoc.path`: Path to a JSON file defining the PL/SQL documentation snippet (see `snippets/pldoc.json`).

+_Tip: keep your custom completion/PLDoc files outside the extension folder (e.g., in your project) and point the settings above to them; the bundled files are overwritten on update._

 Override the bundled snippets via the standard VS Code snippets UI if you need per-project tweaks.

 ## 💬 Feedback